replicatedhq/replicated-docs/docs/release-notes/rn-embedded-cluster.md

 ### Bug Fixes {#bug-fixes-1-13-0}

 * Fixes an issue where user-provided proxy configuration was removed during upgrades.
-This fix only applies to Embedded Clusters installed with this version or later.
-Users on older versions that upgrade to this version will still lose their proxy configuration.
 * Fixes an issue where the disk performance preflight failed on certain architectures where fio was unable to run.

 ## 1.12.1